timohe/ethTicTacToe/README.md

 ## Deploy the contract
 1. do 1.-5. from above

-2. go to https://remix.ethereum.org/ and chose web3 provider
+2. go to https://remix.ethereum.org/ and chose web3 provider with standard port 8545

 3. after connection click create